MAECProject/maec5-docs/source/index.html.md

 }
 ```

-The kill-chain-phase represents a phase in a kill chain, which describes the various phases an attacker may undertake in order to achieve their objectives.
+The `kill-chain-phase` represents a phase in a kill chain, which describes the various phases an attacker may undertake in order to achieve their objectives.

-The JSON MTI serialization uses the JSON object type [RFC7159] when representing kill-chain-phase.
+The JSON MTI serialization uses the JSON object type when representing `kill-chain-phase`.

 Name | Type | Description
 --------- | ------- | -----------